canonical/Ubuntu-Sans-Mono-fonts/out/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- uni1F89.alt
+	- Guillemotright
+	- uni1F9D.alt
+	- i.locl
+	- uni1F9B.alt
+	- uni1F9F.alt
+	- At
+	- Guillemotleft
-	- ampersand.001
+	- uni0442.locl.ita
 	- kgreenlandic.case
-	- uni1FCC.alt
-	- uni0434.locl.ita
-	- uni0433.locl.ita
-	- uni256B.001
-	- circumflex.asc
-	- rouble
-	- Exclamdown
-	- Braceleft
 	- And 52 more.

 Use -F or --full-lists to disable shortening of long lists.